skip to Main Content

 Should we pay ransomware?

-Should We Pay the Ransomware Ransome?
+Should We Pay the Ransomware Ransom?

 To pay or not to pay the ransomware ransom: Should we pay to unlock our data, or is there an alternative?